LightTable/user-guide/start.md

 1. In the view menu click the `commands` item
 2. Type "brows" and press enter when the `Browser: add browser tab` command is highlighted
-3. Use the url bar at the bottom to open your page (note: this can be a `file://` url to open an html file locally, or it can be something on the internet/localhost).
+3. Use the URL bar at the bottom to open your page.
+This can be a `file://` URL to open an HTML file locally, or it can be something on the network.

 Now that we have a place to send our code, let's open a .js file and eval something: